 The Ministry of Transportation and Infrastructure began using rumble strips in 1996, and since that time, has installed more than 5,000 kilometres of centreline and shoulder rumble strips throughout the province.
 That is a lot of grooving!

-With this kind of success, the Ministry of Transportation and Infrastructure is installing more rumble strips this summer, along Highways 16, 29, 39, 49, 97 and 97A.
-Other rumble strips will be added elsewhere in B.C., so get ready to rumble!
+With this kind of success, the Ministry of Transportation and Infrastructure continues to install rumble strips on BC highways.
+Get ready to rumble!

 Shoulder rumble strips are 0.3 metres wide and are installed on shoulders that are at least 1.5 metres wide, to ensure there’s a smooth portion of shoulder for cyclists.